 Meaning of Scottish Thistle

-Given the legend surrounding the Scottish thistle, the plant clearly connotes bravery, courage and loyalty in the face of treachery.
+Given the legend surrounding the Scottish thistle, the plant clearly connotes bravery, courage, and loyalty in the face of treachery.
 The tough, painful spikes of the plant itself suggest endurance and fortitude.
+Thistle's vibrant pink or purple color represents royalty and nobility, as well as the nobility of character.
 As plant expert Arthur Lee Jacobson says about another thistle, "Though we cannot beat, nor like, nor use the damn thing, we must at least respect it as a formidable foe."

 Other members of the thistle family are treated less magnificently.
 The Canadian thistle is called ruthlessly aggressive due to its horizontal root system.
 Some plant writers have termed it a "viciously ugly hateful bully" that grows almost anywhere, choking out other, more useful plants.
 The bull thistle and blessed milk thistle are both considered pests by Oregon botanists.
 According to Dr. James Altland of Oregon State University, "These plants are threatening in appearance, some are painful to the touch, and a menace to anyone responsible for their control."